Deagarys/StickyMessagesBot/README.md

 ## Overview

 Sticky Messages Discord Bot is a bot designed to help manage and maintain sticky messages in your Discord server.
 Sticky messages are messages that stay at the bottom of a channel, ensuring important information is always visible.
+It is built using JavaScript and the `discord.js` library.

 ## Features